-This course was offered in Spring 2017 as part of the EU funded FLOW project.
-Participants who were enrolled in these courses are still granted access to the course content and News forums.
+This course ran with moderation in spring 2017 as part of the EU funded FLOW project.
 If you have any questions about this course or about the FLOW project, please contact firstname.lastname@example.org

 Unit one introduces you to this learning platform, the course and your moderators.
 Unit two talks about the

 current state with regard to congestion in urban settings, the FLOW approach, why a change is needed and which direction it needs to go.
 Unit three introduces several walking and cycling measures that have been demonstrated to

 reduce (or at least not increase) congestion in European cities and beyond.
 Unit four describes to conceptual framework that underpins FLOW and how it can support decision making around congestion reduction.
 Unit five covers FLOW’s

 multimodal definition of congestion and what that implies in practice (i.e. how to operationalise the definition) as well as determining a congestion threshold for your city.
 Unit six summarises and wraps up.